To control your credit consumption and optimize your use of Semji.

 In the draft, you have an "Update" button under the Focus Keyword bar.
 By clicking on it, you use 1 analysis, which is then deducted from your balance.

 These credits are used exclusively within an Open Draft or its "Online Content" view.
 You must click on a content to view it, from the Pages or Planning interface.

-Once you have launched an analysis, Semji offers you optimization recommendations: Title, Length, Questions, Topics, Outgoing Links and Incoming Links are the ones you get directly after the analysis.
+Once you have launched an analysis, Semji offers you optimization recommendations: Title, Length, Questions, Related Terms, Outgoing Links and Incoming Links are the ones you get directly after the analysis.

 Search Intents need to be unlocked manually as part of a Starter or Pro subscription and this action uses the corresponding balance.
 As a reminder, with a Custom subscription, Search Intents are unlimited.

 Note that a tooltip shows you on hovering how many Search Intents are left in your balance.